ray-project/ray/doc/source/tune/api_docs/trainable.rst

 .. tip:: Do not use ``tune.report`` within a ``Trainable`` class.

 Tune will run this function on a separate thread in a Ray actor process.

+.. tip:: If you want to leverage multi-node data parallel training with PyTorch while using parallel hyperparameter tuning, check out our :ref:PyTorch user guide and Tune's :ref:distributed pytorch integrations.

 .. _tune-function-checkpointing: